Slope Calculator

 $$d=25.298221281347$$

-To find the y-intercept of the line, let’s write the line equation in the point-slope form, substituting our given values of m, x₁, and y₁:
+To find the y-intercept of the line, let’s format our line equation into the point-slope form, substituting our given values for m, x₁, and y₁:

 $$y-1=3\left(x-1\right)$$